oohlaf/python-whirlpool/README.md

 Installation
 ------------

-This library is available on [PyPi].
+This library is available on [PyPI].

     pip install whirlpool